 - DME Reuse

-Linda Jaco is the Director of Sponsored Programs at the OSU Seretean Wellness Center.
+Linda Jaco is the Associate Director for Sponsored Programs, Department of Wellness, Oklahoma State University.
 She received her M.S. in School Psychology from Columbia University in 1977 and her B.S. in Secondary Education and Child Development from University of Houston in 1974.
-She worked as a school psychologist with the Houston Independent School District and as Supervisor of Psychological Services at The John E. Fogarty Center in Providence, RI before her appointment as Program Manager of Oklahoma ABLE Tech in October, 1995.
-In February, 2006 Linda was appointed Director for Sponsored Programs at the Seretean Wellness Center where she oversees a number of private, state and federal grant programs totaling in excess of $4 million annually.
-Linda has served on a number of national, state and local task forces and boards related to disability and agricultural issues.
+She worked as a school psychologist with the Houston Independent School District and as Supervisor of Psychological Services at The John E. Fogarty Center in Providence, RI before her appointment as Program Manager of Oklahoma ABLE Tech in October 1995.
+In February 2006, Linda was appointed Assistant Director for Sponsored Programs in the OSU Department of Wellness where she oversees a number of private, state, and federal grant programs totaling in excess of $4 million annually.
+Linda has served on a number of national, state, and local task forces and boards related to disability and agricultural issues.
 Additionally, she has worked with many agencies, organizations, as well as non-profit entities making policy change and advocating for individuals with disability, substance abuse or agricultural concerns.
 She has been very active both at the state and national level working on legislative issues.
 Linda currently serves on the board of directors for the Association of Assistive Technology Act Programs, as well as Stillwater Group Homes.
 She is married to William Jaco who holds the Grayce B. Kerr and Regents Professor of Mathematics at Oklahoma State University.
 They have two sons.

 Shelby Sanders is the Equipment Specialist for Oklahoma ABLE Tech.
 She assists individuals with the short-term device loan process as well as schedule demonstrations.
 Shelby attended the University of Central Oklahoma from 1994 to 1996 on a tennis scholarship.
-She transferred to Oklahoma State University and graduated with BA in Sociology.
+She transferred to Oklahoma State University and graduated with B.A. in Sociology.
 She maintains teaching certification in history and coached high school tennis for three years.
 She has been a realtor for five years with Pioneer Real Estate.
-Ms. Sanders has two daughters, daughters Brooklyn and Blair.
+She has two daughters, Brooklyn and Blair.

-Katie Woodward is the Program Manager for the Oklahoma Durable Medical Equipment Reuse Program since it opened its doors in April 2012.
+Katie Woodward is the Program Manager for the Oklahoma Durable Medical Equipment Reuse Program (OKDMERP) since it opened its doors in April 2012.
 Oklahoma ABLE Tech and the Oklahoma Health Care Authority have partnered to create the Oklahoma Durable Medical Equipment Resuse Program.
 The program is designed to reuse valuable DME that is no longer needed, and assign it to someone in need at no cost.
-Ms. Woodward has work in the field of grant management since 2004 where she worked for the Oklahoma Department of Commerce.
-She has worked with grants dealing with the disabled, impoverished, elderly and children.
+Katie has worked in the field of grant management since 2004 where she worked for the Oklahoma Department of Commerce.
+She has worked with grants dealing with the disabled, impoverished, elderly, and children.
 These grants have taken her to every corner of the state to ensure Oklahomans from every place receive any benefits they are able to obtain.
-Ms. Woodward is a native Oklahoman, growing up in Edmond, Okla.
-She moved to Guthrie in 1994.
+She is a native Oklahoman, growing up in Edmond and moved to Guthrie in 1994.
 She has two children, a son Kaleb, and a daughter, Mary Kate.
-She is currently completing her BA in Organizational Leadership from Southern Nazarene University.